vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 This interpretation of the *śrīvidyā* is the most secret one, says the Dī , because thanks to it, the disciple may attain the supreme \( *para* \).
 It is, in fact, a yogic practice.

-The *vidyā * having taken on, in the *mūlādhāra* , the condition of the *vāgbhava* , similar to lightning, //69b// her body being made of fi fty phonemes associated with thirty-eight *kalās* , in the form of the *kuṇḍalinī* , pierces the three *maṇḍalas* . //70// Shining like ten million fl ashes of lightning, shaped like a lotus fi ber, she attaches herself to the *maṇḍala* of the moon of the inner sky, her nature being that of a fl ow of nectar //71// of which she pervades the whole universe, her nature being constant bliss.
+The *vidyā * having taken on, in the *mūlādhāra* , the condition of the *vāgbhava* , similar to lightning, //69b// her body being made of fifty phonemes associated with thirty-eight *kalās* , in the form of the *kuṇḍalinī* , pierces the three *maṇḍalas* . //70// Shining like ten million fl ashes of lightning, shaped like a lotus fi ber, she attaches herself to the *maṇḍala* of the moon of the inner sky, her nature being that of a flow of nectar //71// of which she pervades the whole universe, her nature being constant bliss.
 The thought: “this energy is my own self,” such is the secret meaning, O Maheśvarī\! //72//

 *mūlādhāre taḍidrūpe vāgbhavākāratāṁ gate* //69//